Sam-Dragon/interview/java-questions/easy/direct-questions.md

 27. What advantage do we get from String being immutable ? <br>
 A. Sharing resource

-28. How would you search a string from list ?
+28. How would you search a string from list ? <br>
 A. Linear Search, Binary Search etc..